DmytroIarovyi/05102017_Solution/README.md

 - To use it, just open solution and push 'Run tests' in 'Tests.cs' file (Visual Studio).

 - Tests fails due to "access denied to some of .jpg files" (See test result for precise details)

+- Comment out line Helpers.CheckImageValid() and then tests are 'Passed'